microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution03.md

 **Deploy HL7 Ingest Platform**
 - **[Download or Clone the Microsoft Health Archtectures GitHub repo](https://github.com/microsoft/health-architectures)**
 - Open a bash shell into the Azure CLI 2.0 environment
-- Switch to 'HL7Conversion' subdirectory of in your local repo
+- Switch to 'HL7Conversion' subdirectory in your local repo
 - Run the `./deployhl7ingest.bash` script and follow the prompts
     - Enter your subscription ID
     - Enter a Resource Group name (new or exising)